 finder.com’s rating: 3.4 / 5.0

-Bottom line: Avant offers a more-affordable alternative to short-term loans to fair-credit borrowers.
-But if you can probably find a better deal — and higher loan amounts — if your credit score is 670 or higher.
+Bottom line: Avant offers a an alternative to short-term loans for eligible fair-credit borrowers.
+But you can likely find a better deal — and higher loan amounts — if your credit score is 670 or higher.

 - Open to borrowers of all credit types